isene/hp-41_uac/README.md

 ## HP-41 ULTIMATE ALARM CLOCK

+**NOTE:** This program is part of the ISENE.ROM (https://github.com/isene/hp-41_isene-rom).
+The FOCAL listing can be found in the "src" folder of that project.
+Any updates and new version will be found there.

 The program that turns your HP-41CX (or 41C/CV with a time module) into the ultimate alarm clock.
 It gives your belowed calculator all the features of a very advanced alarm clock.
 It even lets you hear the time so